Iraneus/betamedneed/README.md

 # MedNeed

-Providing quality medicines in communities.
+Convenient payment solutions for quality medical care

-MedNeed empowers medical facilities in communities with reliable access to the medicines they need for improved medical care delivery.
+MedNeed empowers medical care providers with convenient payment solutions for the things they need to provide quality medical care for more people.

 ### MedNeed Offers